ElementsProject/lightning/doc/PLUGINS.md

 incoming connections is an ephemeral port, that may not be available for reconnections.

+The returned result must contain a `result` member which is either the string `disconnect` or `continue`.
+If `disconnect` and there's a member `error_message`, that member is sent to the peer before disconnection.

 #### `db_write`

 This hook is called whenever a change is about to be committed to the database.